-The Clinical Nursing Research Group (CNRG) is led by Florence Nightingale Foundation Professor of Clinical Nursing Research, Christi Deaton, joined by Dr. Ian Wellwood, Frances Early and Annette Aylward.
-They join a rapidly expanding multi-disciplinary team of researchers at the Department of Primary Care and Public Health as members of the Primary Care Unit.
+The Clinical Nursing Research Group (CNRG) is led by Florence Nightingale Foundation Clinical Professor of Nursing, Christi Deaton, and is a multi-disciplinary team of researchers in the Primary Care Unit in the Department of Primary Care and Public Health.
 A full list of staff is available here

 The remit of the CNRG is to conduct research focusing on improving outcomes in people with long-term conditions, and to build research capacity and capability among nurses, midwives and allied health professionals in Cambridge University Hospitals NHS Foundation Trust (CUHFT) and the School of Clinical Medicine.